 Dr. Hartley Banack is an Assistant Professor in the School of Education at the University of Northern British Columbia.
 His emerging research program brings together his training and expertise in critical pedagogy, environmental education, outdoor learning, social justice, and teacher education.

-Christy Mcharg is a student at UNBC who is completing her masters and a research assistant on this project.
+Christy McHarg is a student at UNBC who is completing her masters and is a Research Assistant on this project.

-If you have any concerns or complaints about your rights as a research participant and/or your experiences while participating in this study, contact the UNBC Office of Research at 2509606735 or by e-mail at firstname.lastname@example.org.
+If you have any concerns or complaints about your rights as a research participant and/or your experiences while participating in this study, call the Office of Research and Innovation at 250-960-6735 or email email@example.com.